Skip to main content

 The mass ingest environment builds all of your repositories and creates the LST artifacts that recipes run against.
 It runs as a Docker container.
 When using a self-hosted SCM, it operates entirely within your network.
 When using a cloud SCM (github.com, gitlab.com, etc.), it requires outbound HTTPS to that service.

 These resources are sufficient for up to ~1,000 repositories.
-For larger organizations, mass ingest can be scaled using cloud batch services like AWS Batch or Azure Batch.
+For larger organizations, mass ingest can be scaled using cloud batch services like AWS Batch, Google Cloud Batch, or Azure Batch.
 The mass ingest repository has scaling tiers and detailed setup instructions.
+See the choosing a deployment approach section for guidance on selecting the right compute environment.

 If you have a standard base image that includes your existing certificates or other configuration, we can build on top of that.
 If you don't, we'll build from standard open-source base images and configure it with any certificates, credentials, and build tool settings during the first few days of the engagement.

-The Moderne agent is responsible for communicating between your environment and your Moderne SaaS tenant.
+The Moderne Connector is responsible for communicating between your environment and your Moderne SaaS tenant.
 It runs as an OCI container (Docker/Podman) or a Spring Boot executable JAR.

-The agent configuration guide covers detailed configuration options and deployment instructions.
+The Connector configuration guide covers detailed configuration options and deployment instructions.

 Source control access